learn-co-curriculum/project-mode-ideas/README.md

   * A morning text/email with what you need to do know for today.
 * Scrapebook CMS
   * Create a scrapebook timecapsule where you create a vignette of data and get it emailed to you.
-* Seasonal Ingredient Recipe Suggestor
+* Seasonal Ingredient Recipe Suggester
   * Self-explanatory

 ### Media

 * Increase Users' Number of Followers on Twitter
   * Pretty much, you would be building a free version of [Refollow](http://re-follow.com/).
-  * Based on content of a user's tweets and the people who already follow that user, this software would recommend other Twitter uses for the user to follow who would be more likely to follow back.
+  * Based on content of a user's tweets and the people who already follow that user, this software would recommend other Twitter users for the user to follow who would be more likely to follow back.
   * It would also suggest a list of users to unfollow because they're not following back.
   * Finally, it would suggest a list of users to unfollow because they're following and tend to continue following, whether or whether not the users they follow follow-back.
 * Podcastr